conventional-changelog/commitlint/docs/guides/local-setup.md

 > The following instructions are meant to `husky@v9` if you are using a different version
 > consult the official documentation of your version.

+> [!WARNING]
+> For Windows users: ensure all `husky` files are `UTF-8` enconded.
+If any other format is used an error may be thrown at runtime such as [cannot execute binary file](https://github.com/typicode/husky/issues/1426).

 ---

 :::tabs